Davincecodeking/QR-Code-Challenge/README.md

 ### What I learned

-One major learning core for me is learning how to work with external fonts and making , e.g. Google fonts To see how you can add code snippets, see below:
+One major learning core for me is learning how to work with external fonts e.g. Google fonts To see how you can add code snippets, see below:

 ```html